hukl/hostmux/README.md

        Its arguments are as follows:

+       -s -session-name
-       -s      Specify a name for the tmux session.
+               Specify a name for the tmux session.
 It defaults to 'hostmux' which means that you can have only one hostmux session at a time if you don't specify unique names for your sessions

+       -l -tmux-layout
-       -l      Specify a valid tmux layout e.g. even-horizontal, tiled, etc.
+               Specify a valid tmux layout e.g. even-horizontal, tiled, etc.
                It defaults to

+       -f hostfile
+               Specify a file which contains a newline separated list of [user@]host names.
+The hosts from the file will be merged with the hosts provided as optional arguments

        -x      Close the pane and/or session automatically when the ssh session exits successfully